“The camera cannot lie.”

 VISIT ME, VISIT ME!

-Head on over to the Ken Lee Photography website to purchase books or look at night photography and long exposure photos.
-My latest book, “Abandoned Southern California: The Slowing of Time” is available there and Amazon, Barnes and Noble, Target, Booktopia, Books A Million, IBS, and Aladin.
-If you enjoy the book, please leave a nice review.
+Head on over to the Ken Lee Photography website to purchase books or look at night photography and long exposure prints and more.
+My books are available there and Amazon, Barnes and Noble, Target, Booktopia, Books A Million, IBS, and Aladin.
+If you enjoy the book, please leave a nice review, thanks!

 Behind the Shot video podcast – interview February 2020

 How We Got the Shots: Five Photographers, Five Stories – Night Photo Summit 2022